vicchig/StudentAgenda/d2/iteration-2.plan.md

 ####
 **Artifacts**
-*   We have rough sketches of our app we used to plan out what everyone does: http://team-project-tdsb-team-1/Images/Screen_view_of_education_app_along_with_git_instructions_.pdf
+*   We have rough [sketches](http://team-project-tdsb-team-1/Images/Screen_view_of_education_app_along_with_git_instructions_.pdf) of our app we used to plan out what everyone does

-*   Documentation for ourselves to refer to: https://github.com/csc301-fall-2019/team-project-tdsb-team-1/blob/master/Documentation.md
+*   [Documentation](https://github.com/csc301-fall-2019/team-project-tdsb-team-1/blob/master/Documentation.md) for ourselves to refer to for internal APIs and tutorials for external services we use